Financial Aid and Scholarships

-The National CCAA Scholarship is offered annually to college-bound high school seniors attending one of the National CCAA member institutions in the fall, and transfer students from two-year and community colleges who are attending a National CCAA member institution.
+The National CCAA offers two different scholarships annually: The National CCAA First-Year Scholarship for incoming college-bound high school seniors attending one of the National CCAA member institutions in the fall, and The National CCAA Transfer Scholarship for transfer students from two-year colleges or universities attending a National CCAA member institution in the fall.

 Many of the National CCAA member institutions offer scholarships for incoming and continuing students attending their institutions.
 Visit their websites to learn more about scholarship opportunities through these institutions.

 The college financial aid office is the best source of information about the types of aid available, including aid through the federal government and your state government.
 Talk to the college about financial aid early in your senior year of high school.
 Federal and state governments, colleges, and private organizations all sponsor student aid programs.
 Contact each institution you’re considering to determine the types of financial aid available and the average cost of attendance.
 Throughout the process, continue to improve your financial literacy, specifically when it comes to paying for higher education.

 Free Application for Federal Student Aid (FAFSA)